 HOW WE DO IT

-Our two-year, on-the-job Fellowship Program is competitively awarded to 15 women of color, who are social justice change-agents in leadership* within social sector organizations in San Francisco and the East Bay.
+Our two-year, on-the-job Fellowship Program is competitively awarded to 15 women of color, who are social justice change-agents in leadership* positions within social sector organizations in San Francisco, Alameda, and Contra Costa County.
 We create the space necessary for leaders to dive deep into inquiry about the structures of inequities that persist in the social sector, envision preferred futures for our organizations and communities, and the leadership essential to transforming systems of oppression.

 *Leadership includes positions of decision-making authority and/or on decision-making leadership teams that impact organization and program policy, and direction.

 This highly customized program integrates leadership development and peer learning through:

 - Monthly, full-day Leaders Circles, offering time for reflection, peer learning, and dialogue;